 Bova – The Greek Capital of Calabria

 The castle is inseparable from the history of Bova as the centre of Grecanico culture (Area Grecanica).
-Bova was one of the last places in Italy where the Greek liturgical rite survived – until 1572, when Bishop Julius Stavriano introduced Tridentine norms.
+Bova was one of the places where the Greek liturgical rite survived for an exceptionally long time, with the process of Latinisation progressing here gradually during the second half of the 16th century.
 Near the castle, numerous archaeological finds dating back to the Neolithic period have been discovered, confirming the ancient roots of settlement on this hilltop.

 The castle is also associated with the Legend of the Queen's Footprint (Orma della Regina).
-On a boulder near the ruins, there is a footprint that – according to tradition – belonged to Countess Matilde di Canossa, owner of the castle.
-The legend holds that any girl whose foot perfectly matches the imprint is a descendant of the countess, and a hidden treasure will be revealed to her.
+On a boulder near the ruins, there is a footprint with which local tradition associates a tale of hidden treasure.
+According to the legend, any girl whose foot perfectly matches the imprint will discover the treasure.

 Practical Information